 And my hope is, you’ll decide to go vegan.

-If you found this video impactful please SHARE it far and wide on all platforms.
+If you found this speech impactful please SHARE it far and wide on all platforms.
 You can use the share buttons below this post, and for Twitter, click the pre-made tweet links found throughout the text.

 If you would like to support Bite Size Vegan in creating free, educational resources about veganism, please donate.